Andrew-Koch/University-Work/COMP3620(Artificial Intelligence)/README.md

 The coursework was split into three main areas:

 * Search
-  * Informed and Un-informed search methods
+  * Informed and uninformed search methods
   * Heuristic generation
   * Minimax strategies
 * KRR